errbufferoverfl/garden.errbufferoverfl.me/engineering/security-vulnerabilities-in-single-sign-on.md

             -   1 site affected by both vulnerabilities, fixed both
 -   An unspecified number of sites that were misusing credentials had migrated from token or signed request flows, to code flow.

-[^2]: ***What does this even mean?!*** 😂

 Regarding Facebook:[^3] ^and^ [^4]

-[^3]: At the time personal data belonging to millions of Facebook users was collected without their consent by British consulting firm Cambridge Analytica.

-[^4]: One year prior to this paper being published in June 2013, there was news that a bug in the contact information archive that allowed personal data of approximately 6 million Facebook users to be leaked online.
-It is believed that the original issue was introduced in 2012.

 -   Facebook engineers stated concern with the access token leakage through referer headers
 -   Facebook requested a list of vulnerable clients and contacted 95 sites
     -   They said they would "take enforcement action as necessary" against 10 sites leaking access tokens in the referer header
 -   One month later, only an additional 4 of the 95 reported sites had been remediated
     -   2 of 10 sites leaking access tokens had been remediated

+[^1]: Zhou and Evans, “SSOScan: Automated Testing of Web Applications for Single Sign-On Vulnerabilities.”
+[^2]: ***What does this even mean?!*** 😂
+[^3]: At the time personal data belonging to millions of Facebook users was collected without their consent by British consulting firm Cambridge Analytica.
+[^4]: One year prior to this paper being published in June 2013, there was news that a bug in the contact information archive that allowed personal data of approximately 6 million Facebook users to be leaked online.
+It is believed that the original issue was introduced in 2012.